debolt/Boulder-Conquest/README.md

-# Boulder-Conquest
+# Now called VisualEyes
-# This is gonna be the best game ever
+# This project was our chance to learn HTML and play with databases in diffrent ways.